dasyncopator/CP-Chem/README.md

 # CP-Chem
-Various Python scripts associated with acoustic imaging project in UT Acoustic MEMS Laboratory (intended for documentation and personal reference)
+Various Python scripts I've written associated with the underground acoustic pipe imaging project in UT Acoustic MEMS Laboratory (intended for documentation and personal reference)